Karnak Temple Luxor Egypt information, tours, booking

 One of the most recent reconstructions in the open-air museum is the Red Chapel of Hatshepsut.
 It was the original Sanctuary of Amun at the heart of Karnak.
 It dismantled by Thutmose III who rebuilt his own sanctuary, reusing Hatshepsut’s door jambs.
 Later Amenhotep III made use of the red chapel’s blocks as part of the filling of his third pylon.
 It is why they have survived in such good condition.
 French archaeologists spent the past few years rebuilding the chapel from the available blocks.
 It was a difficult task due to the original construction techniques.
 On the other side of the Temple of Amun, to the south, the visitor comes to the Sacred Lake.
 The area in the foreground was a fowl yard.

 The domesticated birds belonging to Amun driven from here.
 It is through a stone tunnel into the lake each day.
 The lake overlooked by seating for the Sound and Light Show today.
 The underneath here the remains of priests’ houses found.
 Pylons seven, eight, nine and ten run on a north-south axis to the main temple.
 They called the transverse axis.
-When the court before the seventh pylon excavated, a treasure store of 751 stone statues and stelae found.
+A treasure store of 751 stone statues and stelae found.
+In fact, it was when the court before the seventh pylon excavated, .
 It is along with over 17,000 bronzes which now form a large part of the Cairo Museum collections.
 Some of the statues can now seen in the Luxor Museum.
-They were probably buried in the Ptolemaic Period, but no-one knows exactly why.
+They buried in the Ptolemaic Period, but no-one knows exactly why.

-Karnak Temple Luxor is on the northern edge of the town of Luxor.
+Karnak temple is on the northern edge of the town of Luxor.
 It is within walking distance from the Corniche.
 Visitors may prefer to take a taxi or a caleche (horse-drawn carriage) each way from the center of town.
-Karnak Temple Luxor is open from 8.00 am to 4.30 pm in winter and tickets cost 80 Egyptian pound.
+Karnak temple is open from 8.00 am to 4.30 pm in winter and tickets cost 80 Egyptian pound.
 To visit he open-air museum and extra ticket of 35 Egyptian pound required.